 Notes

-- Frosting will keep for 1 week in a sealed container in the refrigerator, or up to 3 months in the freezer.
+- Storage: Frosting will keep for 3-4 days at room temperature on baked goods, 1 week in a sealed container in the refrigerator, or up to 3 months in the freezer.
 Bring to room temperature before spreading onto baked goods.

-- Recipe will make enough to frost up to 18 cupcakes with piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or the top and middle of a round 8 or 9 inch 2-layer cake (leaving the sides bare).
+- How much frosting do I need?
+Recipe will make enough to frost up to 18 cupcakes with piped frosting, 24 cupcakes spread with a knife, a 9x13 sheet cake, a 13x18 sheet cake, or the top and middle of a round 8 or 9 inch 2-layer cake (leaving the sides bare).
 To frost the sides of a 2-layer cake, make an additional half batch of frosting.

-- Butter melts around 90 to 95 degrees, and so will your frosting.
-If your location is nearing this temperature, I'd recommend refrigerating your baked goods until an hour before you're ready to serve them.
+- Melting point: Butter melts around 90 to 95 degrees, and so will your frosting.
+If your location is nearing this temperature, refrigerate your baked goods until an hour before you're ready to serve them.
 Refrigerating your frosted baked goods will not hurt them, but you will want to give them some time to come to room temperature before serving.

 Is there a way to make this slightly less sweet?